Women in the Sasanian Empire

 In the Sasanian Empire, the state religion Zoroastrianism created the policy that dictated relationships between men and women.
-Zoroastrianism set what roles women would have, the marriage practices, women's privileges in Sasanian society and influenced Islam when it arose.
+Zoroastrianism set what roles women would have, the marriage practices, women's privileges in Sasanian society.
 The moral standards, the structure of life, and the practices of the Sasanian society were found by looking at the religious writing and laws of the time.
-Women had legal rights, such as to own real estate, but the privileges a woman had depended on what type of wife she was (privileged, subordinate, or self-entrusted/self-dependent), as did the restriction that were placed on her.
+Women had legal rights, such as rights to own real estate, but the privileges a woman had depended on what type of wife she was (privileged, subordinate, or self-entrusted/self-dependent), her caste, and whether restrictions were placed on her.

 Roles of women

 Zoroastrianism was the dominant religion in the Sasanian Empire, especially in the upper classes of society.
-The Sasanian society also included Arabs, Christians, Jews, and Turks.
+The Sasanian Empire's population also included Arab, Christian, Jewish, and Turkic subjects within its realm.
 However, Zoroastrianism gained so much power and influence that it eventually became the state religion.
+Specifically, the Zoroastrian sect of Zurvanism becamse the official state religion.
 Because Zoroastrianism was a patriarchal religion, it restricted and limited the roles of women in the Sasanian society.
 Women of the Sasanian society were viewed as role models displaying good behavior.
 Women were expected to accept domesticity as daughters, wives, and mothers, rather than to seek out public recognition.
 Although women had to be completely obedient to men, they were also allowed certain legal rights and responsibilities.
 These included the right to enter into contractual agreements and commercial transactions, access to their inheritance, to meet all debts, and they were held responsible for the violations of the law.

 The Persian conception of royalty was strictly masculine.
 The Zoroastrian church did not have any female clergy.
 Women were presumably always under the authority of a guardian—whether father, husband, son, or other male relative.
 However, when it came time to choose a new leader, the nobles and priests would not accept as king anyone who was not a member of the royal family.
-Therefore, two sisters ended up ruling the Sasanian Empire for a short period of time when no other members of the royal bloodline were available.
+Therefore, two sisters, Bōrān and Āzarmīgduxt, ended up ruling the Sasanian Empire for a short period of time when no other members of the royal bloodline were available.